-In 7.1 we explain the mathematical and physical reasons that lead us to use the $\epsilon > 0$ condition in Definition 1.1 instead of using $\epsilon = 0$ at once.
-Be aware that this condition must be verified not only for some but for all $\epsilon > 0$ at each observable measure μ .
+In paragraph 7.1 of Section 7, we explain the mathematical and physical reasons that lead us to use the $\epsilon > 0$ condition in Definition 1.1 instead of using $\epsilon = 0$ at once.
+Be aware that this condition must be verified not only for some but for all $\epsilon > 0$ at each observable measure $\mu$ .

-In our opinion the results about the observable measures that we state in this paper may be for use mostly on Lebesgue non preserving maps, to study the asympthotic behavior of time averages from a wide viewpoint.
+In our opinion the results about the observable measures that we state in this paper may be for use mostly on Lebesgue non preserving maps, to study the asymptotic behavior of time averages from a wide viewpoint.